 Among the twelve selections in a variety of keys are some of the most popular songs in the style.
 We’ve got “Indiana,” “Limehouse Blues,” and “El Choclo” the great tango.
 “Clouds and Shadows” is an etude based on Django’s “Nuages.”
 “St. James Infirmary” and “Django’s Djazz Blues” will let you work out on blues chord changes in a variety of different keys.
 In fact, “Django’s Djazz Blues” works through seven different keys.
 “Margie,” “Whispering,” and “Stumbling” are wonderful melodies and chord progressions played by swing and jazz musicians all over the world.
 “Tiger Rag,” with its four key changes, will challenge the most advanced player but it’ll be more fun that you can imagine!

-Book/CD set includes standard notation, tablature, chord diagrams, lyrics, playing tips, and more.
-Each song is presented on the CD at slow and regular speed.
+Book/recording set includes standard notation, tablature, chord diagrams, lyrics, playing tips, and more.
+Each song is presented on the CD or in the downloadable audio at slow and regular speeds.
 First you’ll hear the melody played on guitar at a slow speed with just guitar backup, then it’s repeated at regular speed with the band.

 The back up band is a classic “Hot Club”- style rhythm section with two acoustic rhythm guitars, string bass.
 We’ve also added rhythm mandolin so you can hear how the Gypsy Swing comp sounds with mandolin.
 Split track mixing on the recording allows the student to hear just the melody (while reading along in the book) or just the rhythm section, or both for maximum flexibility and specific study.

 Finally the band plays several choruses and you play all the leads.
 Songs may be repeated, at slow or regular speed, as many times as you wish in order to perfect phrases, melodies and solos in a band context.
 Potential for improvement is unlimited.
 We’ll jam all night long!